Techtonica/curriculum/roles-in-tech/developer-advocate.md

 ### Motivation
 A developer evangelist is a spokesperson, mediator and translator between a company and both its technical staff and outside developers.
 It's not always about writing code.
-What if you don't write codes?
+What if you don't write code?

 You can still set your position in your dream companies like Google.
 All the top companies or you may say brands have a position of "Developer Advocate".
 And on following the correct steps you can be one of them.